cbonoz/nyc23/README.md

 * Filecoin/IPFS: Contract deployment compatible with FEVM.
 Filecoin also serves uploaded content and the smart contract provides an access barrier to the addressed content based on cid.
 * Scroll: Contract deployment on L2.
 Low cost and L2 networks helps reduce transaction fees and improve scalability, making it cost-effective for users and creators to interact with the platform.
 Scroll adds a level of auditability to all interactions with the profile page.
 * Neon: Contract deployment.
 Payments for consulting fees can be handled through the platform without the need for email addresses.
 Neon adds a level of auditability to all interactions with the profile page.
-* Airstack: Profiles and social.
+** Airstack: Profiles and social.
+This entire app is around abstracting addresses and focusing on identity and social credability.
 Used for the research tab and getting information about potential Web3backers.
-* Mask/Next.id: Profiles and social.
+Mixed with Next.ID for web2 elements, Airstack allows importing a user's social identity into the app without needing recreation.
+Also used on main profile page.
+* Mask/Next.id: Profiles and social APIs.
+This entire app is around abstracting addresses and focusing on identity and social credability.
+Mixed with Airstack, mask/next.id API allow importing a user's social identity into the app without needing recreation.
+Used to hydrate main profile page.
-* Privy: Authentication experience and transaction signing regardless of wallet.
-Privy provides a simple user experience for accessing the app regardless of network.
+* Privy: Privy is part of the root of the appliacation.
+Authentication experience and transaction signing regardless of wallet.
+Privy provides a simple user experience for accessing the app and data on the connected smart contracts regardless of network.
 * XMTP: XMTP is used for chat functionality within the platform.
 Users can open direct chats with creators, potentially for consultation or communication related to services or content.
 * ENS: account abstraction (maps the address -> ENS profile and avatar).
+* QuickNode: Used on the infrastructure side.
+Added an RPC endpoint with scroll for more availability and performance compared to public networks.
 ## Useful links
 * Sponsors: https://ethglobal.com/events/newyork2023/prizes